-No academic qualifications are necessarily needed to become a train manager, but employers will expect managers to be numerate and literate, so having GCSEs in Maths and English will certainly help.
+No academic qualifications are necessarily needed to become a train manager.
+Still, employers will expect managers to be numerate and literate, so having GCSEs in Maths and English will certainly help.

-Most people work their way up from the role of train crew member to train manager.
-Employers will be looking for people with experience in leading a team and working in a customer facing role.
+Most people work their way up from train crew member to train manager.
+Employers will be looking for people with experience leading a team and working in a customer-facing role.

-You’ll need to be personable, calm, decisive, confident and a multi-tasker.
+You must be personable, calm, decisive, confident and a multi-tasker.
 You should be able to stay level-headed in emergencies and stressful situations.
-It’s often the train manager’s dulcet tones you hear over the train’s PA system, so you’ll need to have a clear speaking voice.
+You’ll often hear the train manager’s dulcet tones over the train’s PA system, so you’ll need to have a clear voice.

 Above all, you will need good communication skills, as you’ll be interacting with passengers, managing a team and liaising with platform staff.